mahirkabir92/project_spaceman/README.md

 ## User Stories
     - I want to be able to click on letter blocks
         - A chosen correct letter will move that letter to the desginated word space
-        - A inncorrect letter will change color to red and remain on board
-    - I want to see how many incorrect guesses I have remaining
     - I want to be able to see the spaceman
     - I want to see the spaceman gain a new body part with each wrong guess
     - I want to see blank spaces the correspond with the word to see how many letters the word has